filisko/testable-functions/README.md

 ### Functions class

 This class is like a proxy to PHP functions.
-It uses the __call hook internally to forward the function calls to PHP, and it also wraps PHP's language constructs like require inside functions.
-This way, you already abstract yourself from using PHP directly.
+It uses the `__call` hook internally to forward function calls to PHP, and it also wraps PHP's language constructs like `require` inside functions.
+This way, you have already abstracted yourself from using PHP directly.

-Using this class can be particularly useful for operations that involve IO because later on they can be easily altered for testing purposes:
+Using this class can be particularly useful for code that involves IO operations because later, the result of those can be easily altered for testing purposes.

+Imagine the following code is production code:

 ```php
 $functions = new \Filisko\Functions();